GoogleCloudPlatform/hackathon-toolkit/language/README.md

 Enable the Natural Language API.
 Go to the [Google Cloud Platform console](https://console.cloud.google.com), click the button in the top left, select 'APIs & services', click 'Enable APIs and Services' at the top, search for 'Natural Language', click the first result, then click the 'Enable' button.

-Enable the Google Cloud Storage JSON API as well.
-(If it says 'Manage' when you visit its page, it's already enabled)

-Create a Cloud Storage bucket.
-Go to the [Google Cloud Platform console](https://console.cloud.google.com), click the button in the top left, scroll down and select 'Storage', click 'Create Bucket' at the top, and name your bucket the same as your project ID.

-Set the `CLOUD_STORAGE_BUCKET` environment variable to your Cloud Storage bucket using command line:

-    export CLOUD_STORAGE_BUCKET=INSERT_NAME_OF_YOUR_BUCKET

 Download the [Google Cloud SDK command line tool](https://cloud.google.com/sdk/downloads#interactive), also known as `gcloud`.

 Initialize gcloud:

     gcloud init

-Create an App Engine project:

-    gcloud app create

 ## Getting the sample code